pradeep-mishra/gola/README.md

-# Gola
+# Gola CLI

-Simple Web app framework for go lang
+Simple web app CLI for Go lang

-The Gola framework is based on Fiber, godotenv, and mongo library.
+The Gola CLI is based on the Fiber, Mongo, Validator and Godotenv library.

+It uses the [Fiber](https://docs.gofiber.io/) web framework to manage the web app and the [Mongo](https://docs.mongodb.com/drivers/go/current/fundamentals/connection/) package to handle the MongoDB connection and the [Validator](https://github.com/go-playground/validator) to handle the validation of dtos and [Godotenv](https://pkg.go.dev/github.com/joho/godotenv) for the configuration.

 It's very opinionated on how the code should be structured.